puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources_advanced.md

     }
 {% endhighlight %}

-The general form of a reference attribute block is:
+The general form of a resource reference attribute block is:

-* A [reference][] to the resource in question (or a multi-resource reference)
+* A [resource reference][reference] to the resource in question (or a multi-resource reference)
 * An opening curly brace
 * Any number of attribute => value pairs
 * A closing curly brace

-In normal circumstances, this idiom can only be used to add previously unmanaged attributes to a resource; it cannot override already-specified attributes.
+Normally, you can only use this syntax to add previously unmanaged attributes to a resource; it cannot override already-specified attributes.
 However, within an [inherited class][inheritance], you **can** use this idiom to override attributes.

 ### Amending Attributes With a Collector